The Lost Gold of Geronimo The Lost Gold of Geronimo

 About

-In 1886, deep in the ___ Mountains of ___, the Apache Indians buried one of the richest gold deposits ever known.
+In 1886, deep in the Guadalupe Mountains of New Mexico, the Apache Indians buried one of the richest gold deposits ever known.
 Decades later, its location was revealed to a single family, who guarded the secret for four generations while quietly excavating the site.
 As they dug, they followed a trail of clues that led into one of the most enduring and complex treasure mysteries in American history.

-What they uncovered—and long-guarded secrets of ___ gold—are presented here for the first time.
+What they uncovered—and long-guarded secrets of Guadalupe gold—are presented here for the first time.
 Sealed chambers, cavities plunging hundreds of feet, human remains, and buried artifacts trace a four-century saga of Spanish conquest, Apache resistance, and the ambitions of frontier prospectors.
 Every strand of the legend is brought together into one continuous narrative, still unfolding today.

 • Three lost mines in one: